JosephKav/josephkav.io/content/authors/admin/_index.md

 highlight_name: false
 ---

 Joseph Kavanagh is a recent (2020) Computer Science graduate with experience in, and a desire for, automation.
-A Red Hat Certified Specialist in Ansible Automation.
-Experience using Ansible, Docker and Terraform in the workplace to deploy services quickly, efficiently and reliably.
+A Red Hat Certified Specialist in Ansible Automation who loves the problem-solving aspects of coding and is always thinking of ways to better the solution.
 Enjoys working collaboratively - each person may interpret a problem differently and so approach it in a different way, aiding in the quality of the solution produced.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.